 Celebrated annually, Queensland Day is an opportunity to celebrate the state’s culture, heritage, people, places and industry.

 In 2017 Queensland Day is celebrated on Tuesday 6 June, and will see the state celebrate its 158th birthday.

 Since 1981, Queensland’s birthday has been officially promoted by the Queensland Government and has expanded to include a series of events and celebrations.

-In celebrating Queensland Week, the community can share a sense of pride in being both an Australian and a Queenslander.
-It is a time to reflect on how lucky we are to be part of such a wonderful lifestyle.
+In celebrating Queensland Day, the community can share a sense of pride in being both Australian and a Queenslander.
+It is a time to reflect on how lucky we are to be part of such a wonderful, diverse state.

 History of Queensland Day

 Moves towards statehood began with a public meeting in 1851 to consider separation from New South Wales.